jvincze84/jvincze84.github.io/docs/Blog/2023/04/21/install-kube-tailscale.md

 **Why Tailscale VPN?**

-You can use any other VPN solution like Wireguard, OpenVPN, IPSec, etc. But nowadays I think Tailscal is the easiest way to bring up a VPN network.
+You can use any other VPN solution like Wireguard, OpenVPN, IPSec, etc. But nowadays I think Tailscale is the easiest way to bring up a VPN network.
 With a free registration you get 100 device, subnet routers, exit nodes, (Magic)DNS, and so many useful features.

 For more information check the following links: